Let’s talk about how the Instagram algorithm works in 2022.

 You might say:

-“Ok, I’m doing all the things: I’m putting calls-to-action, I’m asking questions, I’m posting consistently, I’m posting quotes, and I’m not growing or getting comments, saves or shares”.
+“I’m doing all the things: I’m putting calls-to-action, I’m asking questions, I’m posting consistently, I’m posting quotes, and I’m not growing or getting comments, saves or shares”.

 Let’s be real.

-It can take time.
+Growing on Instagram can take time.

 We’re in it for the long-run.
 We’re looking for a sustainable, real way to grow our Instagram.